 The development and commercialization of new oncology drug products is highly competitive.
-We may face competition with respect to any therapeutic candidates that we seek to develop or commercialize in the future from major biotechnology and biopharmaceutical companies, specialty biotechnology and biopharmaceutical companies worldwide.
+We may face competition with respect to any therapeutic candidates that we seek to develop or commercialize in the future from major biotechnology and biopharmaceutical companies, specialty biotechnology and biopharmaceutical companies, mortal companies, and other biotechnology and biopharmaceutical companies worldwide.
 Potential competitors also include academic institutions, government agencies, and other public and private research organizations that conduct research, seek patent protection, and establish collaborative arrangements for research, development, manufacturing, and commercialization.

 Not only must we compete with other companies that are focused on therapeutics that treat cancer, but also any therapeutic candidates that we successfully develop and commercialize will compete with existing and new therapies that may become available in the future.
 Our competitors may develop more successful products similar to ours sooner than we can commercialize ours, which may negatively impact our results.
 Companies that we are aware of with targeted therapeutics in the treatment of various cancers include Ionis, Moderna, Alnylam, BioNTech, Dicerna, Siranomics, among others which have therapeutic candidates in various stages of preclinical and clinical developments.
-Arrowhead Pharmaceuticals is a clinical stage company with a pipeline of investigational RNAi therapeutics.
-However, we know of no other companies currently in clinical development with miRNA therapeutics targeting metastatic disease.
+Arrowhead Pharmaceuticals is a clinical stage company with a pipeline of investigational RNAi therapeutics targeting metastatic disease.
 For additional information regarding our competition, see "Business - Competition."